georust/rstar/rstar/README.md

  - Small number of dependencies
  - Serde support with the `serde` feature
  - `no_std` compatible (but requires [`alloc`](https://doc.rust-lang.org/alloc/))

+## Geometries

+Primitives are provided for point, line, and rectangle geometries.
+The [`geo`](https://crates.io/crates/geo) crate uses rstar as an efficient spatial index and provides [`RTreeObject`](file:///Users/sth/dev/rstar/target/doc/rstar/trait.RTreeObject.html) implementations for storing complex geometries such as linestrings and polygons.

 # Benchmarks
 All benchmarks are performed on a i7-8550U CPU @ 1.80Ghz and with uniformly distributed points.
 The underlying point type is `[f64; 2]`.